 5. Navigation is key!

-The Intranet can have so much to offer, but can employees find what they’re looking for?
-Successful navigation can be broken down.
-With your Intranet team, brainstorm how navigation should be built:
+The intranet can have so much to offer, but can employees find what they’re looking for?
+Successful navigation can break down.
+With your company intranet team, brainstorm how to build the intranet navigation:

 - Create key navigation categories

 - Create cards for department-specific information, employee engagement, policies (documents, manuals, procedures, etc.)

 - Discuss where you see each card fitting under a specific category

 - Global navigation is categorized, and Site navigation (left navigation) is more for quick links to key resources specific to the site you’re currently on.

 - Task-based navigation informs employees what they’ll be doing by clicking on that link (e.g. Submit your timesheet, register for training, find a policy, etc.)